aws/aws-cdk/packages/@aws-cdk/aws-scheduler-targets-alpha/README.md

 });
 ```

-## Start a Sagemaker pipeline execution
+## Start a SageMaker pipeline execution

-Use the `SageMakerStartPipelineExecution` target to start a new execution for a Sagemaker pipeline.
+Use the `SageMakerStartPipelineExecution` target to start a new execution for a SageMaker pipeline.

-The code snippet below creates an event rule with a Sagemaker pipeline as target which is
+The code snippet below creates an event rule with a SageMaker pipeline as target which is
 called every hour by Event Bridge Scheduler.

 ```ts